rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Initialization and Startup

-Caller should initialize by calling `HdmiCecOpen()` before calling any other API.
+Caller should initialize by calling `HdmiCecOpen()` before calling any other `API`.

 ### Threading Model

 This interface is not required to be thread safe.
-Any caller invoking the APIs should ensure calls are made in a thread safe manner.
+Any caller invoking the `APIs` should ensure calls are made in a thread safe manner.

 ### Process Model